Hyperbolic groups acting improperly: Conditions for quotients to be CAT

 \subsubsection{$CG(\mc{Y})$--paths associated to $1$--cells in $\link(\sigma)$}

-Below we choose, for each cube $\sigma$ in $Z$ and each $1$--cell $\alpha$ in the link of $\sigma$, a $CG(\mc{Y})$--path $p_{\orbit{\alpha}}$ which is the label of an unscwolification of the idealization of $\alpha$.
+Below we choose, for each cube $\sigma$ in $X$ and each oriented $1$--cell $\alpha$ in the link of $\sigma$, a $CG(\mc{Y})$--path $p_{\orbit{\alpha}}$ which is the label of an unscwolification of the idealization of $\alpha$.
 As indicated by the notation, this label is the same for two such $1$--cells in the same $G$--orbit.
 (In fact we will choose these paths for slightly more general objects than $1$--cells in links of cubes.)
+If $\alpha$ is an oriented $1$--cell, we write $\backwards{\alpha}$ for the same $1$--cell with the opposite orientation.

-First fix a cube $\sigma$ of $Z$.
-The second barycentric subdivision of the link of $\sigma$ embeds naturally in the geometric realization of $\mc{Z}$.
+We fix a cube $\sigma$ of $X$.
+The second barycentric subdivision of the link of $\sigma$ embeds naturally in the geometric realization of $\mc{X}$.
 The vertices of the image of $\link(\sigma)$ are precisely the length $\geq 2$ chains of cubes whose minimal element is $\sigma$.